Bloomerang + Zapier: How to Automate Donor Stewardship Tasks

 Book a call →

-Rachel Bearbower is the founder of Nonprofit Automation Agency and a featured presenter at Bloomerang's conference.
+Rachel Bearbower is the founder of Nonprofit Automation Agency and a featured presenter at Bloomerang's GiveCon conference.
 She specializes in donor stewardship automation for small-to-mid-sized nonprofits.